airflow-helm/charts/charts/airflow/README.md

 <summary>Show More</summary>
 <hr>

-You can use the `airflow.extraEnv` value to mount extra environment variables with the same syntax as `env` in ContainerSpec.
+You can use the `airflow.extraEnv` value to mount extra environment variables with the same structure as [EnvVar in ContainerSpec](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.20/#envvar-v1-core).

 This method can be used to pass sensitive configs to Airflow.

-For example, passing a Fernet key and LDAP password, (the `airflow` and `ldap` Kubernetes Secrets must already exist):
+For example, passing a Fernet key, (the `airflow` Kubernetes Secret must already exist):
 ```yaml
 airflow:
   extraEnv: